Germany, Spain and Sweden: 'End nuclear weapons testing' | DW | 05.07.2021

 A statement after the summit said the US and Russia "seek to lay the groundwork for future arms control and risk reduction measures."

-"We need to build on this with clear steps by nuclear weapons states to fulfill their responsibility and obligations on disarmament," Maas said, adding that the Geneva summit shows that progress is possible.
+"We need to build on this with clear steps by nuclear weapons states to fulfill their responsibility and obligations on disarmament," Maas said, adding that the Geneva summit shows how progress is possible.

-A joint editorial written by Maas, Spanish Foreign Minister Arancha Gonzalez Laya, and Swedish Foreign Minister Ann Linde, listed several steps nuclear-weapons countries could take towards disarmament.
+A joint editorial written by Maas, Spanish Foreign Minister Arancha Gonzalez Laya, and Swedish Foreign Minister Ann Linde listed several steps nuclear-weapons countries could take toward disarmament.

 In February, the US and Russia agreed to extend the New START disarmament treaty.
-It limits the nuclear arsenals of both countries to 800 launchers and 1550 each ready-to-use nuclear warheads.
+It limits the nuclear arsenals of both countries to 800 launchers and 1,550 ready-to-use nuclear warheads each.

 The New START treaty is the only major arms control treaty in place between the US and Russia after the US withdrew from the Open Skies Treaty in May citing Russian non-compliance.

-Just three weeks ago, Russia and the USA committed themselves to the fact that a future nuclear confrontation must be avoided at all costs."
+Just three weeks ago, Russia and the US committed themselves to the fact that a future nuclear confrontation must be avoided at all costs."

 However, SIPRI researchers say the report shows worrying trends regarding global nuclear arsenals.